Internet Use Policy

 2. Volume of headphones must be kept low to prevent disturbing others.

 3. The Library reserves the right to limit the amount of time an individual user can devote to a single computer session.
 Library cardholders may use up to 180 minutes, per day, depending on computer availability.
-Guest users are limited to 60 minutes per day.
+Guest users 18-years and older must present ID to obtain a guest pass; guests will receive a minimum of 60 minutes of use, with a maximum of 120 minutes per day.
 Users must adhere to the time limits.
 Printing must be completed within the user’s time limit.

 4. While staff is available to assist users with the equipment and available software, staff cannot provide in-depth training except for scheduled one-on-one sessions.
 Availability of one-on-one sessions may be limited in branch locations.